-Table 9 provides a summary of CO fatality victims characterized by race/ethnicity for the years 2006 through 2016.
+Table 9 provides a summary of CO fatality victims characterized by race/ethnicity for the years 2007 through 2017.
 Estimates of the percentage of the U.S. population categorized into the various race/ethnicity groupings were based on single-race characterizations, as represented in the U.S. Census Bureau reports.
 Individuals reported as multi-race are included in the Unknown/Other/Mixed category.

-Chi-square goodness-of-fit test results indicate that there is a significant statistical difference (p-value = < 0.0001) between the proportion of CO victims categorized by race/ethnicity from that of the general U.S. population.
+Chi-square goodness-of-fit test results indicate a significant statistical difference (p-value = 0.0016) between the proportion of CO victims categorized by race/ethnicity from that of the general U.S. population.
 Each race/ethnicity group was analyzed separately, versus the expected proportion of the respective race/ethnicity group based on U.S. population figures, assuming there was no race/ethnicity group effect on the CO poisoning fatality rate.
 A Chi-Square statistical analysis was performed to determine which race/ethnicity group proportions were significantly greater than or less than the expectation.
 For the Chi-Square analysis, the three smaller groups ("Asian/Pacific," "American Indian," and "Unknown/Other/Mixed") were combined, due to their relative small proportion of the U.S. population.
 Binomial tests indicate that two race/ethnicity groups were statistically significantly different from the expected proportion based on the U.S. population.
-The observed proportion of Hispanic CO deaths was significantly lower (p-value of 0.0022) than the proportion of Hispanics in the U.S. population.
-Additionally, the observed proportion of Black or African American CO deaths was significantly higher (p-value = 0.0016) than the proportion of Black or African Americans in the U.S. population.
+The observed proportion of Hispanic CO deaths was significantly lower (p-value of 0.0019) than the proportion of Hispanics in the U.S. population.
+Additionally, the observed proportion of Black or African Americans in the U.S. population.

-11 "Under 5" and "5-14" groups were combined due to small sample sizes.
+&lt;sup>10 "Under 5" and "5-14" groups were combined due to small sample sizes.

-12 Three-year average, 2013 to 2015, from March 2018 U.S. Census estimates of the U.S. population.
+&lt;sup>11 Three-year average, 2015 to 2017, from July 2020 U.S. Census estimates of the U.S. population.